pheintzelman/appily/README.md

 - add spinner progress button
 - internationalize app (setup)
 - resolve `Test environment has been torn down` issue
+- rename `Edit` to `Input` in types
+- rename `api` methods to be more generic
+- add icon animations for loader

 # Later